manojkumar1119/ENPM661/final_proj/Readme.md

 ## 📽 Algorithm Demonstrations

-Below are the MP4 video demonstrations of each algorithm's execution.
-Click on the videos to watch them in action.
+Below are the GIF demonstrations of each algorithm's execution.
+Click on the GIFs to watch them in action.

 <table>
   <tr>